abhiunix/notify/README.md

 >- You will get your token to access the HTTP API, this HTTP API token is your bot_token.
 ![](https://raw.githubusercontent.com/abhiunix/notify/master/Supporting_Material/step3.png)

 ### Get your chatid:

->- Open Telegram and search for @chatid_echo_bot, send him a “/start” message or click on "https://t.me/chatid_echo_bot".
-You will get your chatid.
+>- Now Open Telegram and search for @chatid_echo_bot, send him a “/start” message or click on "https://t.me/chatid_echo_bot" to get your chatid.
 ![](https://raw.githubusercontent.com/abhiunix/notify/master/Supporting_Material/step1_1.png)

 ### Usage:

 > ./notify.sh "SQL injection on target.com"